-- 1. Existing loan debt outstanding: the Authority's existing loans that are still outstanding in future years.
-At the end of 2021/22, the Council had £9m of external borrowing (£4m short term LA borrowing and £5m 50 year PWLB.
-The Council repaid £4m LA borrowing in 2022/23 which leaves the £5m PWLB loans. - 2.
+- 1. Existing loan debt outstanding: the Authority's existing loans that are still outstanding in future years. - 2.
 Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - 3.
 Net loans requirement: this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast. - 4.
 Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance.